JonathanTremblay/UnityGameViewResetter/ReadMe.md

 * Import this lightweight package to your project (or manually add the scripts to an Editor folder in the Assets folder).
 * To use it, simply open your project.
 * It executes the verification only once, when the Unity editor is loaded or when the script is added for the first time.
-* It can also be executed manually from the Window menu.
+* It can also be executed manually from the Help menu.
 * That's it!

 ## Technical Details